How do we manage High Blood Pressure with TCM Treatment?

 Acupuncture has been shown through clinical trials to aid in blood pressure maintenance.
 In a systematic review and meta-analysis of acupuncture for grade 1 hypertension - blood pressure from 140/90 mmHg up to 159/99 mmHg, it was discovered that acupuncture is more effective in treating grade 1 hypertension than a placebo, no treatment at all, or interventions that improve lifestyle alone[5].
 Studies indicate that it achieves this through reducing the activity of renin and lowering the levels of enzymes and receptors involved in increasing blood pressure[6].
 Some commonly used acu points for blood pressure management include 百会 Bai Hui (GV20), 风池 Feng Chi (GB20) and 太冲 Tai Chong (LV3).

-How Many Sessions Do I Need?
+How Many Sessions Do I Need at TCM Clinic?

-Who is this suitable for?
+Who is TCM Treatment for High Blood Pressure suitable for?

 Pregnant individuals or those planning for pregnancy should consult with their physician and inform the physician of a possible pregnancy, as certain acupuncture points and herbs are contraindicated during pregnancy.
 Pregnant individuals with high blood pressure should also first visit their gynaecologist to rule out preeclampsia before seeking TCM treatment for the safety of both mum and child.